Proudly Serving Lake County, IL - including Lake Forest, Wilmette, Winnetka and nearby

 If you have surface mold, it can be cleaned off without having damaged your wood.
 Wood rot is a deeper problem that may require serious repairs.

 Crawl space jack posts do more than just reinforce your rotting crawl space beams and posts -- they can also be used over time to attempt to restore your floor to its original, level position.

 Often, it's not necessary to replace the wood -- even when the crawl space frame shows mold damage.
 In these cases, we recommend crawl space jack posts to repair the damage.
 These adjustable support beams can be installed quickly underneath your home to restore strength to your structure.

 If your structural support beams are rotted, a sister beam of new wood may be installed along the old one to add structural strength.
 Crawl space supports are appropriate to repair crawl space support posts that are rotting, as well as supports that are sagging due to poor supporting soils.

 They're also an effective solution for crawl spaces that are sagging due to a poorly designed crawl space -- one that was originally created with too few supports to bear the weight of your home.

 Repairing your crawl space is not a job you want to do more than once!
 To prevent problems with mold, rot, and pests in the future, follow these steps:

 If you've experienced any mold issues in your home or have wood damage to mold growth, the local experts at Dr. Energy Saver N.E.
 Illinois can help.
 Call us today at 1-855-568-0838 or contact us online to get a free estimate!
-We solve mold problems in Highland Park, Lake Forest, Northbrook, Wilmette, Kennilworth, Highland Park, Lake Bluff, Deerfield, Highwood, Fort Sheridan, Barrington and throughout the surrounding areas.
+We solve mold problems in Lake Forest, Wilmette, Winnetka, Kenilworth, Highland Park, Lake Bluff, Deerfield, Barrington, Highwood, Arlington Heights and throughout the surrounding areas.